taodong/1cxym4dev/README.md

 # 1cxym4dev
 The landing page of 1cxym4dev.info.
-1cxym4dev.info is a random domain we registered to dev testing our email service.
+1cxym4dev.info is a random domain we registered to dev test our email service.
 It hosts a single index page.